$5,900 (plus air)

 If you need to cancel for any reason at all, up to 60 days before the start of the trip, you will be refunded 100% of the cost of the pilgrimage.

 If you need to cancel for any reason at all within 60 days of departure, you’ll get everything back minus the deposit.

 If for any reason I need to cancel or postpone the trip, you will be refunded 100% of the cost of the pilgrimage.

 In all cases, you are responsible for working with the airline to get credit or refunds for changed or cancelled flights.

-Trip insurance is a wise investment in case something comes up while you are in Italy.
+Trip insurance is a wise investment in case something comes up while you are traveling.
 If you think there is any chance you may need to cancel, I recommend you purchase travel insurance.
 A “Cancel for Any Reason” plan will let you, well, cancel for ‘most’ any reason.
 Most plans should allow for at least a 75% refund should you need to cancel at any time before departure.
 I have a friend who specializes in trip insurance, you can contact him directly, but you are under no obligation to use him and I don’t get any sort of kick backs, so shop around and find what is best for you.